Brick polytopes, lattice quotients, and Hopf algebras: Introduction

-In Section~\ref{sec:algebra}, we consider C.~Malvenuto and C.~Reutenauer's Hopf algebra on permutations~\cite{MalvenutoReutenauer}, that we denote~$\FQSym$.
+In Section~\ref{sec:algebra}, we present the new algebraic construction which motivated this paper.
+We consider C.~Malvenuto and C.~Reutenauer's Hopf algebra on permutations~\cite{MalvenutoReutenauer}, that we denote by~$\FQSym$.
 We consider the subspace~$\Twist$ generated by the sums of the elements of~$\FQSym$ over the fibers of~$\surjectionPermBrick$.
-Since these fibers are classes of a congruence~$\equiv^k$ which satisfy standard compatibility conditions with the shuffle and the standardization~\cite{Hivert-habilitation, HivertNzeutchap, Priez}, this subspace automatically defines a Hopf subalgebra of~$\FQSym$.
+Since these fibers are classes of a congruence~$\equiv^k$ which satisfy standard compatibility conditions with the shuffle and the standardization~\cite{Reading-HopfAlgebras, Hivert-habilitation, HivertNzeutchap, Priez}, this subspace automatically defines a Hopf subalgebra of~$\FQSym$.
 Our approach with $k$-twists provides a combinatorial interpretation for this subalgebra, and it is interesting to describe the product and the coproduct directly on acyclic $k$-twists.
 Note that our Hopf algebra~$\Twist$ on acyclic $k$-twists is sandwiched in between C.~Malvenuto and C.~Reutenauer's Hopf algebra~$\FQSym$ on permutations~\cite{MalvenutoReutenauer} and J.-C.~Novelli, C.~Reutenauer and J.-Y.~Thibon's $k$-recoil Hopf algebra~$\Rec$ on acyclic orientations of~$\Gkn$~\cite{NovelliReutenauerThibon}.
 We finally briefly study further algebraic properties of~$\Twist$: we define multiplicative bases and study their indecomposable elements, we connect it to integer point transforms of the normal cones of the brick polytope, and we define a natural extension of dendriform structures in the context of $k$-twists.